Last updated: 30 March 2017

 - protects retention money withheld under commercial construction contracts

 - helps to ensure a fair, balanced and appropriate payment regime

 - provides a fast and cost-effective adjudication process for people with disputes

 - provides enforcement mechanisms to recover any unmade payments.

 The Construction Contracts Act 2002 is available on the New Zealand Legislation website.
 The Construction Contracts Amendment Act 2015 (the CCAA) contains new requirements for protecting retention money.

 Changes relating to retention money

 Construction Contracts Amendment Act 2015

-- payers (eg developers and head contractors) who choose to withhold retention money would have two options:
+Payers (eg, developers and head contractors) who choose to withhold retention money have two options:

 - holding retention money on trust in the form of cash or other liquid assets readily converted into cash (as currently required by the CCAA) – the default option

-- obtaining a financial instrument (‘complying instrument’ in the RSB), such as insurance or a payment bond, to provide third-party protection of retention money.
+- obtaining a financial instrument (‘complying instrument’ in the CCAA), such as insurance or a payment bond, to provide third-party protection of retention money.

-- financial instrument providers would be limited to registered banks and licensed insurers
+- financial instrument providers are limited to registered banks and licensed insurers

-- financial instruments would be required to be issued in favour of subcontractors and allow them to directly enforce the ‘promise to pay’ against the financial instrument provider.
-The only condition on that promise to pay would be that payment of retention money has not been made on the date it is payable under the construction contract
+- financial instruments are required to be issued in favour of payees (eg subcontractors) and allow them to directly enforce the ‘promise to pay’ against the financial instrument provider.
+The only condition on that promise to pay is that payment of retention money has not been made on the date it is payable under the construction contract

-- records of financial instruments would be required to be kept and made available to subcontractors at all reasonable times and without cost.
+- records of financial instruments are required to be kept and made available to subcontractors at all reasonable times and without cost.